Orlin Starokin: Irtysh Pavlodar

 Starokin signed a contract with Irtysh Pavlodar in Kazakhstan.
 Starokin left Irtysh in November 2014, following the conclusion of the season.

 Botev Plovdiv

 After a short spell at Dinamo București Starokin joined Botev Plovdiv until the end of the season.
 He made an official debut on 12 September during a 2–0 home defeat from Litex Lovech.

 Cherno More

 On 14 June 2017, Starokin joined Cherno More Varna.
-On 21 July 2017, he made his debut in 4–0 away win over Vereya, playing as defensive midfielder.
+On 21 July 2017, he made his debut in a 4–0 away win over Vereya, playing as a defensive midfielder.

 Alki Oroklini

 On 30 June 2018, Starokin signed a one-year contract with Cypriot club Alki Oroklini.

 International career

 In late August 2017, Starokin earned his first call-up to the Bulgaria national team, for the 2018 World Cup qualifiers against Sweden and the Netherlands, but did not debut.